renatoxm/laravel-vonage-dlr-webhooks/README.md

 Handle [Vonage](https://developer.vonage.com/en/messaging/sms/guides/delivery-receipts) DLR (delivery receipt) SMS webhooks in Laravel php framework.
 Take a look at [contributing.md](contributing.md) to see a to do list.

+When you make a successful request to the SMS API, it returns an array of message objects, one for each message.
+Ideally these will have a status of 0, indicating success.
+But this does not mean that your message has reached your recipients.
+It only means that your message has been successfully queued for sending.

+Vonage's adaptive routing then identifies the best carrier for your message.
+When the selected carrier has delivered the message, it returns a delivery receipt (DLR).

+To receive DLRs in your application, you must provide a webhook for Vonage to send them to.
+Alternatively, you could use the Reports API to periodically download your records, including per-message delivery status.

 ## Installation

 Via Composer